San Mateo County Registration & Elections Division Debuts New Post-Election Audit

 The risk-limiting audit differs in that its randomly selected ballots come from all ballots cast in the election regardless of precinct or batch.
 The physical ballots are then retrieved from their secure storage containers and inspected by an independent audit board, and their results are compared to the voting system’s cast vote records.

 The San Mateo County Registration & Elections Division will be conducting a pilot risk-limiting audit for the June 23, 2020 County Service Area No. 1 Special Mail Ballot Election.
 The public is welcome to attend both the rolling of the dice to generate the random seed as well as attend to observe the audit itself.

-The June 23 RLA Pilot Press Release will be posted in June.
+The June 23 RLA Pilot Press Release was posted June 19 and can be read here.

 This 20-digit number is generated through a dice roll using three ten-sided dice and matching the resulting three numbers to a corresponding number in the sequence, for the purposes of this 20-digit number, that will be Red-White-Blue-R-W-B-R-W-B-R-W-B-R-W-B-R-W-B-R-W, or 6 rolls of three dice, and the final roll consisting of two dice.

 At 10:00 a.m. on Friday, June 26, the random seed was generated at the offices of the San Mateo County Registration & Elections through a dice roll.
 The event was livestreamed on our Twitter page @smcvote and can be viewed here.
 The resulting random seed was 66901406763576268685.

 Audit boards will consist of elections staff who must sign an oath of letter of intent.
 “At all times, at least one member shall serve as an observer of the audit and may not make determinations of voter choices.
 At least two members, excluding the observer, shall make determinations of voter choices for each ballot card examined by the audit board.
 Audit board members may rotate roles.”